 Cash allocations are appropriate for relatively short-term funding needs of the Municipality.
-If the funds are anticipated to be drawn down within three years, it is most appropriate to invest these monies such that there is minimal potential for capital loss.
-Longer term investments are able to assume more risk and potentially absorb capital loss as there is ample time for investment growth to allow the investment value to recover.
-Monies in the Cash Outcome do not have this flexibility and will be invested in the ONE HISA which has a very remote possibility for loss of capital, which helps ensure the funds will be available when needed.
-Neebing has \$300,000 that will be allocated to the Cash Outcome.
-Some of these funds may be drawn down to finance spending related to the municipality's parks and the landfill site.
-Details of the allocation of the Cash Outcome are found in Table 4.
+As the monies are anticipated to be drawn down within three years, it is most appropriate to invest these monies such that there is minimal potential for capital loss.
+Longer term investments are able to assume more risk and potentially absorb capital losses as there is ample time for investment growth to allow the investment value to recover.
+Details of the allocation of the Cash Outcome are found in Table 3.
 Further detail about the Cash Outcome allocations can also be found in Appendix B. Monies in the Cash Outcome are expected to be reclassified as MRI over the next few years.
 All interest earned in the Cash Outcome will be reinvested in the Cash Outcome: